vishnucprasad/stream_lab/README copy.md

 - A **user-friendly interface** for seamless navigation and setup.
 - **Efficient data management** using Hive for local storage.
-- Comprehensive testing features for real-time communication across multiple platforms.
+- Comprehensive testing features for real-time communication.

 ## How It Works